 Figure 9.
 Residuals between data from original and determined models.
-The solid line corresponds to the o-mode and the dashed line is for the x-mode.
-As all four methods give the same result for the given mode.
+The solid line corresponds to the o mode, and the dashed line is for the x mode.
+All four methods give the same result for the given mode.
 The lines are superimposed, which is why only one colour seemingly appears, even though all methods are being plotted, as per the legend.